 Unfortunately, it doesn't feel especially sturdy.
 It also lacks a HEPA filter to trap allergens, which could be a bit of an issue if you're the owner of a heavily-shedding pet.
 Otherwise, if you need an affordable vacuum that can tackle messes on a wide variety of surface types, this is a good choice.

-11/01/2021: Verified that picks are still the best recommendations and that they're in stock.
+Feb 23, 2021: Checked that we're still recommending the best products and that they're in stock.

 Our recommendations are based on what we think are currently the best bagged vacuums.
 We don't just base our results on overall performance, but also factors like availability, price, and reader feedback.